All Superhero Movies with a Female Protagonist are TERRIBLE (movie review)

 Domestically the total gross was $24,409,722, at the time the lowest for a movie featuring a Marvel Comics character since Howard the Duck.
 The film had a worldwide total of $56,681,566.

 Finding someone who saw this movie in the theater is like finding a Golden Ticket to Willy Wonka’s Chocolate Factory.
 Elektra is at 10% on Rotten Tomatoes and it was released in January, which is the movie studio’s way of saying, "Look, we know it’s a turd, but it’s cold outside and if you’ve got nothing else to do and insist on going to the movies instead of staying inside where it’s safe and warm, maybe watch this movie."
 I don’t know what they were thinking.
 It’s baffling.

 Well, maybe we’ll have better luck in the future.
 A Black Widow movie doesn’t seem impossible at this point, so maybe that’ll show up and buck the trend.

 It’s a trend that needs bucking.

-Posted on May 19, 2014, in lists, movie reviews and tagged Barb Wire, Catwoman, DC comics, Elektra, marvel, marvel comics, movie reviews, movies, Pamela Anderson, Supergirl, Superhero, Superhero Movies, Tank Girl.
+Posted on May 19, 2014, in lists, movie review and tagged Barb Wire, Catwoman, DC comics, Elektra, marvel, marvel comics, movie review, movies, Pamela Anderson, Supergirl, Superhero, Superhero Movies, Tank Girl.
 Bookmark the permalink.
 4 Comments.